facebookresearch/pytorchvideo/INSTALL.md

 ### Core library

-The core library is written in PyTorch with few components leveraged from TorchVision and OpenCV-Python.
-We recommend using GPU environments for the best performace.

-- Linux
 - Python 3.7 or 3.8
 - PyTorch 1.8.0 or higher.
 - torchvision that matches the PyTorch installation.
 You can install them together as explained at pytorch.org to make sure of this.